 Remember, it took only one person to found our organization.

-You, too, can make leave a mark in history!
+You, too, can make a difference!